 Digital counter: Digital System Environment and Planning Act (DSO)

-- apply for permits or file notifications
+- apply for permits or make reports

-- can look up information about the quality of the living environment (this possibility will be added to the counter later)
+- look up information about the quality of the living environment (this possibility will be added to the counter later)

 Information and workshops